Utah National Guard and local partners respond to a simulated cyberattack

 |0

-This work, Utah National Guard and local partners respond to a simulated cyberattack [Image 16 of 16], by Amn Jacob Treanor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Utah National Guard and local partners respond to a simulated cyberattack, by Amn Jacob Treanor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.